splvrdge/RSA-Encryption/README.md

 ## System Requirements

-This implementation is specifically designed for:
+This implementation has versions for:
-- macOS operating system
+- macOS operating system (x86_64 architecture)
+- Linux (x86_64 architecture)
-- x86_64 (64-bit) architecture
+- ARM64 architecture (via Docker)

-- NASM assembler
+### Architecture Support

+The repository includes three versions of the code:
-- macOS system development tools
+- `rsa-encrypt.asm`: Original version for macOS (x86_64)
+- `rsa-encrypt-linux.asm`: Linux version for Docker container (x86_64)
+- `rsa-encrypt-arm64.asm`: ARM64 version for Docker container (ARM64)

+All versions implement the same RSA encryption algorithm but use different assembly instructions and system calls appropriate for their respective architectures.

 ### Compatibility Notes